At a glance

 - We look at some of the main causes of underinsurance in the supply chain, and discuss how brokers and their customers can work to mitigate the risk

-By reading this article, and correctly answering the three questions underneath, you will have achieved the following learning outcome: Describe the key principles of a supply chain risk management strategy.
+By reading this article, and correctly answering the three questions underneath, you will have achieved the following learning outcome: Summarise the importance of professional valuations in helping to prevent underinsurance.

 Visit the CPD Hub to log in and begin accumulating CPD hours.